BREAKING NEWS

 • Personal car and daily-use items.

-• Clothes, furniture and personal tools.
+• Clothes, furniture and household items.

 • Business equipment not held for sale.